UncraftedName/Monocle/README.md

 The goal of this project is to provide an environment outside of the game that can reproduce the conditions needed to check if a VAG is possible on a specific set of portals.
+To do this, some math functions had to be replicated in assembly.

-It can also reproduce more complex chains of teleports
+It also had the goal of reproducing more complex chains of teleports, but that is still very much WIP.

 ## Building